-Children are allowed to enter the building during playtime and lunchtime if they have asked an adult.
+Children are only allowed to enter the building during playtime and lunchtime if they have asked an adult.
 This ensures that children are not given access to places which are not supervised by adults.

 Each class has circle times where children are encouraged to discuss issues and raise awareness of problems.
 It is hoped that any child who is worried about any aspect of school could talk with either a friend or a teacher if they were not confident to talk in a circle time lesson.
 The School Council meets regularly and they discuss issues and concerns that are relevant to them.
+There is a box in the school Hall where pupils can leave notes anonymously to raise concerns about different issues, and this is looked at by the School Council committee in advance of meetings.